-This division is responsible for guiding the resource protection issues that are deemed important for the Obed WSR.
+Staff are responsible for guiding the resource protection issues that are deemed important for the Obed WSR.
 This involves applying for research funding, overseeing NEPA compliance, overseeing cultural compliance issues associated with the Obed WSR museum, and other issues pertaining to resource management.
-This division has one full-time employee, and occasionally hires a seasonal employee during the summer (Campbell, pers. comm., 2009).
-Support for oil and gas management at Obed WSR comes from the staff at Big South Fork NRRA.
+This group is managed jointly with the Resource Management staff at Big South Fork NRRA.